- Privacy Notice

 A. California Privacy Rights Notice

-In some instances, we may collect information about certain California residents subject to the California Consumer Privacy Act (“CCPA”).
+In some instances, we may collect information about certain California residents subject to the California Consumer Privacy Act including as amended by the California Privacy Rights Act (collectively the “CCPA”).
 However, this CCPA Notice does not apply to the following information:

-In the limited circumstances when we collect information about California residents subject to this CCPA Notice, below is a summary of the Personal Information we collect, the sources from which we collect the Personal Information, the business or commercial purpose for which we collect Personal Information, and the categories of third parties with whom we share Personal Information.
+In the circumstances when we collect information about California residents subject to this CCPA Notice, below is a summary of the Personal Information we collect, the sources from which we collect the Personal Information, the business or commercial purpose for which we collect Personal Information, and the categories of third parties with whom we disclose Personal Information to.
 The section references relate to the sections above in this Notice.

 Sources of Your Personal Information